-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary according to the standards of Original Medicare. √ Experimental medical and surgical procedures, equipment and medications.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary according to the standards of Original Medicare. ✓ Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
 May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Surgical treatment for morbid obesity, except when it is considered medically necessary and covered under Original Medicare. √ Private room in a hospital.
+Surgical treatment for morbid obesity, except when it is considered medically necessary and covered under Original Medicare. \checkmark Private room in a hospital.
 Covered only when medically necessary.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Full-time nursing care in your home. ✓ Custodial care is care provided in a nursing home, hospice or other facility setting when you do not require skilled medical care or skilled nursing care. √ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. √ Fees charged for care by your immediate relatives or members of your household. ~
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or television. ✓ Full-time nursing care in your home. \checkmark Custodial care is care provided in a nursing home, hospice or other facility setting when you do not require skilled medical care or skilled nursing care.
+It is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.